All Allisons and kin cordially invited to attend the 2002 National Allison Family Reunion, weekend of October 19th, Brevard, North Carolina.

 At dark the real entertainment begins with the Eastern Band of the Cherokee in the center of the fire circle.

 The elaborate weekend also featured historical programs, reunion raffles and door prizes, and much, much more.
 Extensive historical displays will detail the last 502 years of documented Allison family history, with photos of surviving family homes and burials in both England and America.

 Also, while in Brevard, tour the 1816 Allison-Deaver House, oldest surviving Allison family home in America today, now fully restored and open to the public.

 Attendance at all reunion events is strictly by advance reservation only.
 For more information about the reunion, a full schedule of events, and how to attend and how to make reservations, please contact me direct.

 NOTE: Although the reunion is a private event of the National Allison (Allanson) Family Association, all Allison family members with advance reservations are invited to attend as guests of the organization.
-Please be aware that due to planning and preparations needed to produce such a huge celebration of heritage with such extensive events, including elaborate catered meal service, we are unable to admit "walk-in" arrivals without reservations.
+Please be aware that due to extensive planning and preparations needed to produce such a huge celebration of heritage with such extensive events, including elaborate catered meal service, we are unable to admit "walk-in" arrivals without reservations.
 Reservations are limited due to space and will be closed once the maximum capacity is met for the various facilities used for the weekend.